paultechguy/WinService.NET/tools/readme.txt

 ASSUMING YOU ARE IN THE SRC DIRECTORY, replace all occurrences of "WinService" with "CheckCpuService" in the current directory and its subdirectories, ignoring directories named "bin", "obj":

-PS> ..\tools\RenameWinService.ps1 -path "." -oldString "WinService" -newString "CheckCpuService" -fileTypes ".sln", ".csproj", ".cs"
+PS> ..\tools\RenameWinService.ps1 -path "." -oldString "WinService" -newString "CheckCpuService" -fileTypes ".sln", ".csproj", ".cs", ".json"